 In agreement with previous work, we found that drive propagation and stability is enhanced when additional guide ribonucleic acids or gRNAs—short synthetic RNAs composed of a “scaffold” sequence necessary for Cas9-binding and a user-defined ∼20 nucleotide “spacer” or “targeting” sequence which defines the genomic target to be modified—which are targeted to multiple cut sites are included in the MCR cassette (see Figure 1a), when the fitness cost of carrying the MCR allele is lower (see Figure 1c).
 (A cassette is a type of mobile genetic element that contains a gene and a recombination site.
 Each cassette usually only contains a single gene and tends to be very small; on the order of 500–1000 base pairs.)
 Extending previous work, we found that that the stability of the MCR allele in the population is significantly impaired by even relatively small decrements in its fitness relative to the wild-type (see Figure 1d).
 As expected, we determined that targeting the MCR cassette to genes whose disruption carries a high fitness cost protects against the formation of resistance (Esvelt 2014).
 More interestingly, however, when the rescue of the essential function of the wild-type by the MCR allele is incomplete, the drive is more stable when the targeted gene is likewise not perfectly recessive lethal (see Figure 1b).

-To study mechanisms of gene drive reversal and control, we looked to existing biological pathways that are designed to safeguard the genome from naturally occuring sources of genetic damage.
+To study mechanisms of gene drive reversal and control, we looked to existing biological pathways that are designed to safeguard the genome from naturally occurring sources of genetic damage.
 In insects, Piwi-interacting RNAs (piRNAs) play this role by suppressing DNA damage due to the P element (commonly used as mutagenic agents in genetic experiments with Drosophila—a genus of flies) and other invasive mobile DNA elements, called transposons (Khurana 2011). piRNAs are short (24–32 nucleotides), endogenous RNAs that originate from heterochromatic piRNA clusters that silence gene expression by hybridization to transcripts (Ishizu 2012).
 Importantly, however, scientists have demonstrated that maternal inheritance of piRNAs via the egg cytoplasm can also convert previously dormant transgenic loci into piRNA-producers (Hermant 2015).
 This silencing phenomenon can propagate exponentially across generations, in an effect called a paramutation (an interaction between two alleles at a single locus, whereby one allele induces a heritable change in the other allele) (see Figure 2).
 In 2012, scientists demonstrated that this effect could silence the expression of an exogenous transgene for 50 generations (de Vanssay 2012).